 To get a true picture of the children's levels of attainment, we do not rely on only one form of assessment when making judgements.
-As well as teacher assessment, we use the interim teacher assessment framework grids, the use of Sheffield Stat materials and exemplifications, Telford and Wrekin LA documents, and we gather data from published assessments when appropriate.
+As well as teacher assessment, we use the interim teacher assessment framework grids, statutory exemplification materials, Telford and Wrekin LA documents, NFER tests and we gather data from published assessments when appropriate.

-In Literacy:
+In literacy:

 - Reading will be assessed through guided reading sessions and using published assessments where appropriate.
-Some of these guided reading sessions will have an assessment focus through the use of the Literacy Shed+ VIPERS scheme and Sheffield Stat materials will be updated as a result of these sessions. - Writing will be assessed using the Telford and Wrekin materials.
+Some of these guided reading sessions will have an assessment focus through the use of the Literacy Shed+ VIPERS scheme. - Writing will be assessed using the Telford and Wrekin materials.
 Children will be given the opportunity to write unaided at 3-4 pieces a term.
 This independent writing will form the evidence basis of the assessment. - Spelling punctuation and grammar is assessed through independent work and through the use of published resources.

-In Numeracy, teachers' judgements will be formed through evidence in maths books.
+In numeracy, teachers' judgements will be formed through evidence in maths books.
 The assessment materials we have developed will help support teachers with their judgements.
 Application of skills is key in this assessment.
 The children's work will be taken into consideration along with how the children perform against the key aspects of maths.
-Teachers will be looking for fluency, problem solving and Amended November 2019 reasoning skills along with knowledge.
-The teachers may use Puma materials to support their assessments in maths.
+Teachers will be looking for fluency, problem solving and reasoning skills along with knowledge.
+Teachers will also use NFER published assessments to support their judgments.

-In Literacy and Numeracy, the expectations are that by the end of the academic year the children will be secure in that particular year's curriculum.
+In literacy and numeracy, the expectations are that by the end of the academic year the children will be secure and working at the expected standard in that particular year's curriculum.